lsgunth/pyft232/README.md

 try:
     sp = ft232.Ft232(serial_number, baudrate=115200)
 except ft232.Ft232Exception:
-    print("Unable to open the ftdi device: %s" % serial) sys.exit(1)
+    print("Unable to open the ftdi device: %s" % serial_number)
+    sys.exit(1)

 #You may use sp as you would a Serial object